Cottage Cheese Scrambled Eggs (No Watery Mess)

 Delicious Serving Suggestions

-• Protein Boost: Pair with turkey sausage, chicken sausage, or smoked salmon.
+• Protein boost: Pair with turkey sausage, chicken sausage, or turkey bacon.

 Frequently Asked Questions